 I was diagnosed with schizophrenia when I was 17.
 My parents were getting divorced and I moved in with my dad, which didn’t please my mom too much.
-My dad then took off on a Hawaiian cruise, and while he was gone, and I was staying alone in small apartment two friends died.
+My dad then took off on a Hawaiian cruise, and while he was gone, and I was staying alone in the apartment, two friends died.
 One an innocent bystander in a gang shoot out, and one of a supposed suicide.

 I couldn’t get myself to school that week.
 And when a friend came to check on me, I couldn’t get myself to speak.
 And when I finally tried to speak, I couldn’t make much sense.
 I didn’t understand my overwhelming jealousy of two dead friends.
 Or the fact that friends die.
 Or the reality that friends die when you’re alone in a tiny apartment and don’t know how to cope with it.
 My brain kind of broke.
 I felt it snap.
 It snapped and my mind went elsewhere.